Trueline MCP

 trueline-mcp

-A Model Context Protocol plugin that reduces context usage on large files and catches editing mistakes.
+An MCP plugin that gives AI coding agents hash-verified file editing and targeted reads.
 Works with Claude Code, Gemini CLI, VS Code Copilot, OpenCode, and Codex CLI.

 Installation